Certifying localizable quantum properties with constant sample complexity: Certifying quantum entanglement

 Now, we show our modified protocol reduces the sample complexity from linear to logarithmic in $n$ (proofs in Appendix~\ref{app:proof_entanglement_certification}).
 Concretely, we collect a single dataset from $T$ rounds of random Pauli measurements on $\rho$ and reuse the same dataset to certify localizable entanglement for the $(n-1)$ pairs $A_1 = \{i\}, B_1=\{i+1\}$ for $1\le i\le n-1$.
 If all tests output $\accept$, we certify fully inseparable entanglement.
 This protocol also extends to any set of $n-1$ pairs that connects the $n$-vertex graph.

-\begin{proposition}[Certifying fully inseparable entanglement with logarithmic sample complexity] Let $\psi$ be a quantum state satisfying for all $2 \le i \le n$.
-Then the fully inseparable entanglement of $\psi$ can be certified with failure probability $\delta$ using $T=\cO(\log n + \log \delta^{-1})$ samples, while achieving constant noise robustness. \end{proposition}
+\begin{proposition}[Certifying fully inseparable entanglement with logarithmic sample complexity] Let $\psi$ be a quantum state satisfying for all $1 \le i \le n-1$.
+Then the fully inseparable entanglement of $\psi$ can be certified with failure probability $\delta$ using $T=\cO(\log n + \log \delta^{-1})$ samples, while achieving constant robustness. \end{proposition}

-For generic states, such as Haar-random states, the condition $\widetilde{\mathrm{LE}}_{\psi}(i, i+1) = \Omega(1)$ holds simultaneously for all $i$ with high probability (Appendix~\ref{app:proof_entanglement_certification}).
-Consequently, our protocol provides an exponentially more sample-efficient method for certifying this strong form of multipartite entanglement in generic quantum states.
+For generic states, such as Haar-random states, the condition $\widetilde{\mathrm{LE}}_{\psi}(i, i+1) = \Omega(1)$ holds simultaneously for all $i$ with high probability (Appendix~\ref{app:proof_entanglement_certification}, Lemma~\ref{lem:Haar-random-states-localizable-entanglement}).
+To further demonstrate localizable entanglement in a physical setting, we evaluate its distribution across all nearest-neighbor pairs for random stabilizer states $\psi$ up to hundreds of qubits, as presented in Fig.~\ref{fig:StabilizerEntanglement} (details provided in Appendix~\ref{app:proof_entanglement_certification}).
+Here, $i_p$ denotes the site index where $\widetilde{\mathrm{LE}}_{\psi}(i_p,i_p+1)$ corresponds to the $p$-th quantile of the distribution ($0<p<1$).
+We observe that the deviation between the maximum $\widetilde{\mathrm{LE}}_{\psi}(i_0,i_0+1)$ and the minimum $\widetilde{\mathrm{LE}}_{\psi}(i_1,i_1+1)$ is small, with the minimum concentrating consistently around $0.2$.
+Furthermore, the variation across distinct random stabilizer states is negligible.
+These results further validate that our protocol provides a sample-efficient method for certifying this strong form of multipartite entanglement in generic quantum states.